HOW WE HELP SURVIVORS

-For more than a decade, the VIDA Team has developed strategies to improve the quality of services for immigrant survivors of domestic violence, sexual violence human trafficking, and other violent crimes.
+For more than a decade, VIDA has developed strategies to improve the quality of services for immigrant survivors of domestic violence, sexual violence human trafficking, and other violent crimes.
 These strategies have become best practice models.
 VIDA continues to use these methods to help survivors find hope, justice, and opportunity in their lives.

 VIDA provides free direct services to survivors in Florida, the majority of whom live in South Florida, but also assists with cases in other parts of the U.S., Caribbean, and internationally on a case-by-case basis.
 VIDA's training, technical assistance, and advocacy is worldwide.